google/flax/docs/design_notes/lift.md

 variables = LinenStatefulVmap().init(random.PRNGKey(0), xs)
 ```

-All we had to add to `nn.vmap` is `'batch_stats': 0` indicating the batch stats are vectorized rather than shared along the first axis.
+All we had to add to `nn.vmap` is `'batch_stats': 0`, indicating that the batch stats are vectorized rather than shared along the first axis.

 ## Alternatives